mcsrainbow/mcsrainbow.github.io/en/2021/11/notes-from-reading-the-willpower-instinct/index.md

 I used to think that lack of self-control was just a psychological problem and a personality flaw.
 After reading the book "The Willpower Instinct", I realized that the lack of self-control is not only a psychological problem, but also influenced by physiology, psychological traps and various social factors.

 As I read, I followed the examples, questions and action suggestions in the book to dissect my past habits and failures.
-I also got to know myself in a more scientific perspective and reconciled with myself, also learned some scientific and effective ways to improve my self-control.
+I also got to know myself from a more scientific perspective and reconciled with myself, also learned some scientific and effective ways to improve my self-control.

 ## Summary